fergiemcdowall/term-vector/README.md

 ##Release Notes

-As of version 0.0.14, `term-vector` returns ngrams as Arrays instead of Strings to avoid separator ambiguity
+0.0.14: `term-vector` returns ngrams as Arrays instead of Strings to avoid separator ambiguity

+0.1.1: Only accepts Arrays, tokenization and stopwording delegated to other packages